Continuing Education Activity

 Asherman's syndrome can result in obstetric complications that include preterm labor, Low birth weight(LBW), and placental complications that include retained placenta and placenta accreta.

 Even though the prevention of Asherman syndrome being challenging, patients should be educated regarding the usage of contraception and the contraceptive methods available, which will ultimately play a significant role in reducing the rates of legal abortions, thus minimizing curettage.

 It has been inferred that Asherman’s syndrome has a constitutional component, explaining why it occurs only in a fraction of the individuals undergoing endometrial instrumentation and also explaining its occurrence in individuals without any preceding endometrial trauma.
 Besides, there appears to be a vulnerable time in the postpartum period when the process of curettage is likely to incite maximal damage to the endometrium, especially the basalis layer, resulting in a higher rate of adhesion formation.
 This period includes the second, third, and fourth postpartum weeks.

-The diagnosis and management of Asherman syndrome is often difficult and requires an interprofessional team that includes an obstetrician, gynecologist, and a radiologist.
+The diagnosis and management of Asherman syndrome are often difficult and require an interprofessional team that includes an obstetrician, gynecologist, and radiologist.
 Asherman syndrome should be treated by a surgeon experienced with hysteroscopy, sometimes with sonographic or laparoscopic guidance.

 These patients should be closely followed by the nurse practitioner and primary caregiver as they may develop endometrial cancer before or after menopause.